startups · 18 Aug 2022

 While prioritizing the features, it’s better to focus on customers’ needs.
 To do so, you’ll want to load your MVP with features that the market lacks.

-How to Prioritize MVP Features
+How to prioritize MVP features

 There is no standard approach to categorizing software features, but you can utilize one of the methods described below to load your MVP with the right features.
 Our list of MVP feature prioritization models includes: